-Operators shall be encouraged to look at different investment models such as co-sharing and co-investments to utilize the current duct spaces which are occupied by old copper networks.
+Operators shall be encouraged to look at different investment models such as co-sharing and coinvestments to utilize the current duct spaces which are occupied by old copper networks.
 Those operators who are willing to invest in to fiber-based access networks could be offered priority on available Right of Ways.
 One of the major issues for Operators is indoor cabling of newly constructed residential buildings.
 As per current data there are 3 to 4 million new households being constructed in India.
 Those households are all cabled with traditional copper indoor cables.
 Any service provider who plans a fiber based access network must do an over-lay of fiber cabling causing higher investments.
 Sterite suggests that there shall a new law enforcing fiber cabling of all newly built households instead of copper cabling.
-Today as per the telecom policy, we basically focus on increase in Broadband subscriber base in addition to the same we should also focus on standard guidelines for connecting more houses.
 Examples can be seen in the world such as in France.
 Such a law would be a great enabler to encourage and accelerate investments for fiber-based access networks.